 Keertimaan Tenneti, Senior Engineering Manager at Walmart Global eCommerce

 React Native was developed by Facebook itself back in 2015.
-Three years later, the tool has already gained recognition of some of the world’s leading companies like Instagram, Tesla.
-Skype, Pinterest and many more.
+Three years later, the tool has already gained recognition from some of the world’s leading companies like Instagram, Tesla, Skype, Pinterest, and many more.

 Facebook shows a great commitment to the project and invests considerable time and resources in enhancing the framework and releasing updates on a regular basis.
 Facebook’s support makes React Native a stable and future-proof choice.

-#5 React Native is as fast as native
+#2 React Native feels like native and is as fast as native

-React Native perform as good as native apps do.
+React Native performs as well as native apps do.

 The mobile apps in Swift and React Native were almost identical in their physical appearance and speed.
 React Native app showed poorer results in terms of CPU usage ( by over 10%).
 However, it had the edge over Swift in GPU usage and in memory consumption.